nodesman/essential-education/docs/books/essential/harmful_people/outline.md

 - The neurological injury caused by prolonged exposure to harmful behavior (amygdala, prefrontal cortex, hippocampus).
 - Why "positive thinking" and conventional therapy can fail in the face of physiological damage.
 - The logical imperative of avoidance and, when necessary, medical intervention.
+- **Core Principle:** Uncertainty itself is a channel of harm; clarity and predictability are forms of safety.

 ### Chapter 2: The Long-Term Erosion: Normalization and the Insidious Decline
 - **See `chapter_2_the_long_term_erosion.md` for the full text.**